RED PEPPER SPECTACLE ARTS

 MISSION

-Red Pepper Spectacle Arts co-creates and facilitates multidisciplinary collaborative art engagement cross-culturally and primarily within the Native community.
-We work inter-generationally with social services agencies, community organizations, municipalities, band councils, neighborhoods, and other arts organizations towards greater social justice, accessibility, and equality in cultural production.
-We pursue the highest standard in artistic practice and work to create an environment where all skill levels have access and opportunity to achieve significant results and create success with a wide variety of media.
+Red Pepper Spectacle Arts is a non-profit, community arts organization that co-creates and facilitates multidisciplinary collaborative arts engagement cross-culturally and primarily serves First Nations/Metis/Inuit Communities.
+Red Pepper works in partnership with social service agencies, community health and educational institutions, municipalities, band councils, neighbourhood residencies and other arts partners, to provide arts programming towards social justice, equity in cultural arts production, representation and arts access.
+Our services are collaborative and for each project we endeavour to create an environment and opportunities where all skill levels and learning styles are respected to achieve creative success within a wide variety of artistic media.

 MANDATE

-• Demonstrate the power of art to unite, empower and educate our community
+• To demonstrate the transformative power of the arts to unite and educate our community

 VISION and VALUES

-Red Pepper Spectacle Arts are the producers of the Annual Kensington Market Winter Solstice, now in it’s 32nd year.
-Prior to Red Pepper’s founding, the Late and Great, Ida Carnevali, Artistic Director of Kensington Carnival and Producer of the Festival of Lights (original title) in Kensington Market, passed the torch to Gabriella Caruso after years of apprenticeship with her.
-Red Pepper’s inception in 2002, is attributed to the opportunity to provide leadership and growth for this popular, grass-roots celebration for the past 31 years.
-The event is comprised of an outdoor parade and processional performances, street and rooftop theatrical animation and fire finale stage to observe and celebrate the return to light on the longest night of the year.
+Red Pepper Spectacle Arts are the producers of the Annual Kensington Market Winter Solstice, now approaching it’s 32nd year.
+Prior to Red Pepper’s founding, the late and great Ida Carnevali, Artistic Director of Kensington Carnival and Producer of the Festival of Lights (original title) in Kensington Market, passed the torch to Gabriella Caruso after years of apprenticeship with her.
+Red Pepper’s inception in 2002, is attributed to the opportunity to provide leadership and growth for this popular, grass-roots celebration for the past 19 years.
+The event comprises an outdoor parade and processional performance, street and rooftop theatrical animation and fire finale stage to observe and celebrate the return to light on the longest night of the year.

 ARTISTIC DIRECTOR & ASSOCIATE ARTISTS